 As a first approximation, the difference between wa and ga is a matter of focus: wa gives focus to the action of the sentence, i.e., the verb or adjective, whereas ga gives focus to the subject of the action.
 However, this description is too abstract; a more useful description must proceed by enumerating uses of these particles.

 The use of wa to introduce a new theme of discourse is directly linked to the notion of grammatical theme.
-Opinions differ on the structure of discourse theme, though it seems fairly uncontroversial to imagine a first-in-first-out hierarchy of themes that is threaded through the discourse.
+Opinions differ on the structure of discourse theme, though it seems fairly uncontroversial to imagine the first-in-first-out hierarchy of themes that is threaded through the discourse.
 Of course, human limitations restrict the scope and depth of themes, and later themes may cause earlier themes to expire.
 In these sorts of sentences, the steadfast translation into English uses constructs like “speaking of X” or “on the topic of X“, though such translations tend to be bulky as they fail to use the thematic mechanisms of English.
-For lack of a best strategy, many teachers of Japanese drill the “speaking of X” pattern into their students without sufficient warning.
+For lack of the best strategy, many teachers of Japanese drill the “speaking of X” pattern into their students without sufficient warning.

 JON wa gakusei de aru